create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v4.6.2 Released

-*Leipzig, 20th October 2019*: With this release we implement full support for VolumeRendering component and full support for Texturing3D component, ie. we switch to WebGL 2 with this release, if available.
+*Leipzig, 20th October 2019*: With this release we implement full support for VolumeRendering component and full support for Texturing3D component, i.e. we switch to WebGL 2 with this release, if available.

 ### New Features